fosini/Shey-ToS/index.md

 14. You must comply with Shey's Community Guidelines.

-15.You must not create accounts with the Service through unauthorized means, including but not limited to, by using an automated device, script, bot, spider, crawler or scraper.
+15. You must not create accounts with the Service through unauthorized means, including but not limited to, by using an automated device, script, bot, spider, crawler or scraper.

 16. We have the right to close and delete any account at any given time without explicitly stating a reason.